Learn PHP: Main Concepts and Principles Explained

 - Freedom to use PHP with various operating systems: iOS, Windows or Linux.

-- Supports main servers like Apache and Netscape.
+- Support by main servers like Apache and Netscape.

-We have already established that PHP deals with the server-side of websites.
+We have already established that PHP deals with the server side scripting of websites.
 Now, let's take a look at the actual purposes of PHP:

 - File manipulation on the server: close, open, write to, read or delete them.